STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Green Gum - The name says it all, green gum;

-• Crunky Popjoy - Chocolate stuffed with crispy rice;
+• Crunky Popjoy - Chocolate filled with crunchy rice;

 List of 100 Japanese candies